St. Croix sheep: Reproduction

 Ewes and rams hit puberty at younger ages than many other breeds.
 Ram lambs should be separated after 75 days to prevent impregnation of ewes.
 Ewe lambs often have their first estrus cycle at 5-6 months, but do not reach adequate size for breeding until the age of 7–8 months.
 Ewes will ovulate during all months of the year, not following a seasonal breeding period like most sheep.
 Ewes can lamb at 12 months of age.
 Ewes can have two lamb crops in a year, sometimes three in two years.
 One to four lambs in one lamb crop are possible, with twins being most common.
 St. Croix sheep have a high lamb survivability and the ewes are instinctive mothers, usually not requiring much help.
 Ewes also produce plenty of milk for their lambs.

 Milking

-St. Croix ewes produce ample quantities of milk high in butterfat.
-In some regions of the United States, ewes are being milked for cheese production.
+St. Croix ewes produce milk high in butterfat, like other sheep.
+In some regions of the United States, ewes are milked for cheese production, although the breed is not generally considered a dairy sheep as its focus.

-Carcass and Growth
+As meat

 Lambs finish with a minimal amount of fat and have a small bone to fat ratio.
-Meat is lean and without the tallow taste, as well as naturally low in cholesterol.
+Meat from their carcass is lean and without the tallow taste, as well as naturally low in cholesterol.
 Flavor and aroma is described as mild.
 Meat is judged as having good flavor, juiciness, and tenderness.
 Lambs have a slightly slower growing rate than most sheep breeds.